likesalmon/modular-mean/README.md

         |- my-module.controller.js
         |- my-module.model.js

 * Angular script file names should reveal their use in four-letter abbreviations.
-Convention leans toward SnakeCase (such as "MyModuleCtrl.js") but the dot syntax is working well for now:
+Files should be named using SnakeCase, with a suffix that indicates their use:

         MyModule/
-        |- MyModule.ctrl.js
+        |- MyModuleController.js
-        |- MyModule.srvc.js
+        |- MyModuleService.js
-        |- MyModule.drct.js
+        |- MyModuleDirective.js

 * Angular views should identify the module they belong to and the name of the route:

-        MyModule.myPage.html
+        MyModuleMyPage.html

 ## Thanks to these other great projects: